Code Review

 - Consider using the Conventional Comment format to convey your intent.

-- There’s a Chrome/Firefox add-on which you can use to apply Conventional Comment prefixes.
+(non-blocking)so the author knows they can optionally resolve within the merge request or follow-up at a later stage. - There's a Chrome/Firefox add-on which you can use to apply Conventional Comment prefixes.

 - After a round of line notes, it can be helpful to post a summary note such as "Looks good to me", or "Just a couple things to address."